Slit Lamp ExaminationSkip to the navigation

 - A sudden increase in pressure inside the eyeball (closed-angle glaucoma).

-Contact your doctor immediately if you have severe and sudden eye pain, vision problems (halos may appear around light), or loss of vision after the examination.
+Contact your doctor right away if you have severe and sudden eye pain, vision problems such as halos that appear around lights, or loss of vision after the exam.

 What Affects the Test